cloudlinux/cloudlinux-doc/docs/cagefs/README.md

 ```
 </div>

+**Users with duplicate UIDs**

-Sometimes hosters may have users with non unique <span class="notranslate"> UIDs </span> .
-Thus, <span class="notranslate"> `proxyexec` </span> may traverse users directory to find a specific one.
+Sometimes hosters may have users with non unique <span class="notranslate">UIDs</span>.
+Thus, <span class="notranslate">`proxyexec`</span> may traverse users directory to find a specific one.
 That behavior turns into inappropriate if users directory is not cached locally (for example LDAP is in use).

 To turn this feature off:
 <div class="notranslate">